marteczkah/neurofeedback_vr/README.md

 This README file includes information regarding running the project.
 You can find more information regarding the project in the [Wiki](https://github.com/marteczkah/neurofeedback_vr/wiki/Brain-Computer-Interface-with-Virtual-Reality-Neurofeedback).

+Additionally, we performed an experiment to compare the latency of ZeroMQ and LSL.

 ## Requirements
 - explorepy
 - simplejson